- 1 Introduction

 The Gleason grading system is a scoring system by which prostate cancers are graded, based upon their histological appearance.

-The sample of prostate tissue is assigned a score according to its differentiation (Fig. 4) and the Gleason Score is then calculated as the sum of the most common glandular growth pattern seen + the highest grade pattern seen.
+The sample of prostate tissue is assigned a score according to its differentiation (Fig. 4) and the Gleason Score is then calculated as the sum of the most common growth pattern + the second most common growth pattern seen.

 In essence, the lowest score that can be assigned to an individual with prostate cancer is Gleason 3+3.
 Higher Gleason scores are associated with a poorer prognosis.